GroupeLM/puppeteer-pdf-cli/README.md

 # puppeteer-pdf-cli

-A better maintained cli for puppeteer.
 A command-line wrapper for generating PDF prints and PNG screenshots with [Puppeteer](https://developers.google.com/web/tools/puppeteer).
 Aims to be a easy replacement for the deprecated wkhtmltopdf.
-Works on MacOS M1 Silicon.

 ## Install